onokennote/Ladybug-tool_for_Vectorworks/README.md

 (the current,

-Ladybug🐞 honeybee,honeybee-radiance,honeybee-energy🐝 is now in the process of porting.
+Ladybug🐞 honeybee,honeybee-radiance,honeybee-energy🐝 now work mostly except for some.

 In the future, we plan to convert most Grasshopper components to marionette nodes.